ivanitlearning/learning-k8s/README.md

 * To restore etcd from backup
   1. Stop kube-apiserver service `service kube-apiserver stop` (if k8s controller was manually installed)
   2. Restore snapshot with `etcdctl snapshot restore snapshot.db --data-dir /path/to/new/data/dir/`
-  3. Update the --data-dir by checking the staticPodPath of kubelet then edit the yaml file for kubelet to re-create the etcd pod
+  3. Update the `--data-dir` by checking the staticPodPath of kubelet for etcd.yaml then edit the yaml file for kubelet to re-create the etcd pod
   4. Start the kube-apiserver service `service kube-apiserver start` and restart `service etcd restart` (not required)

 # 6. Security